gaetancollaud/borg-server/README.md

 ### Description

-My take on a Borgbackup Server as a Docker container to facilitate the backing up of remote machines using [Borgbackup](https://github.com/borgbackup)
+My take on a Borgbackup Server as a Docker container to facilitate the backing up of remote machines using [Borgbackup](https://github.com/borgbackup).
+Forked from [grantbevis/borg-server](https://github.com/grantbevis/borg-server).

 ### Usage with docker-compose